Stuart Fairchild Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Stuart Fairchild (.233 on-base percentage in past 10 games, 85 points below season-long percentage), take on starting pitcher Steven Matz and the St. Louis Cardinals at Great American Ball Park, Wednesday at 6:40 PM ET.
+On Thursday, Stuart Fairchild (.258 on-base percentage in past 10 games, 72 points below season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 12:35 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Cardinals.
+In his most recent game, he racked up three hits (going 3-for-5 with a double and an RBI) against the Cardinals.

 Stuart Fairchild Game Info & Props vs. the Cardinals